The Family (2017 film)

-The Family (La familia) is a 2017 Venezuelan drama film directed by Gustavo Rondón Córdova.
-It was screened in the International Critics' Week section at the 2017 Cannes Film Festival.
+The Family (La familia) is a 2017 drama film directed by Gustavo Rondón Córdova.
+It was screened in the Critics' Week section at the 2017 Cannes Film Festival.
 It was selected as the Venezuelan entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.
+It is a co-production between Venezuela, Chile and Norway.

 Plot

 Near Caracas, a father and his teenage son go on the run after a violent altercation puts their lives at risk.